Skip to main content

 Checkpoint inclusion

-A checkpoint contains a list of transactions.
-If a transaction appears in a certified checkpoint (signed by a supermajority of validators), it is considered finalized.
-The full node that the coffee shop's terminal connects to knows about your transaction through state sync.
-As long as one validator receives the transaction certificate from your original full node, the transaction likely finalizes even without an effects certificate.
-The coffee shop is assured of payment and can give you your coffee.
+From the coffee shop's side, the payment is confirmed once the transaction is included in a checkpoint.
+A checkpoint contains a list of transactions; if a transaction appears in a certified checkpoint (signed by a quorum of validators), it is considered finalized.
+The full node trusted by the coffee shop's terminal learns about the checkpoint through state sync.
+After confirmation of checkpoint inclusion, the coffee shop is assured of payment and can give you your coffee.